 We also provide real-life work experiences for those enrolled in the Work-Based Learning program.
 Students spend ten days in class learning about resume building and how to interview gaining practical skills needed for the workforce.
 After that, they get placed at a local internship site.
 If they choose to intern with YGP for a trimester they can learn sustainable agriculture, culinary, environmental education, and nonprofit skills that they can use in their future career.

-In 2019 the Youth Garden Project started a new program called Seed Crew, a summer job-training program for youth ages 14-18.
-Over nine weeks of summer vacation, we hire two Moab youth to work together to gain sustainable agriculture knowledge and skills, while also developing leadership and civic participation skills.
+In 2019 the Youth Garden Project started a new program called Seed Crew, a summer youth development & employment program for youth ages 14-18.
+Over nine weeks of summer vacation, we hire two Moab youth to work together to gain sustainable agriculture knowledge and skills, while also developing leadership and civic engagement skills.
 They spend their days working hands-on in the garden, assisting with summer camp activities and participating in workshops that address a variety of issues including experiential education, food access, social justice, life skills, and whatever else the wind blows our way!